 The history of the Thalidomide tragedy is multi-faceted and complex.
 For this reason, we have taken great care to include different perspectives in the presentation and to back up the most important events addressed in this text with external sources.

 What was Thalidomide and what was it used for?

 Thalidomide was a sleep aid and sedative sold in many countries around the world.
-In Germany, the drug was sold between 1957 and 1961 under the name of “Contergan”.
-The medication was also taken by women for morning sickness during pregnancy.
+In Germany, the drug was sold between 1957 and 1961 under the name of “Contergan” and other names.
+The medication was also taken by women for morning sickness during pregnancy because doctors found Thalidomide to have a positive effect.
 However, Grünenthal itself did not promote taking the medication for morning sickness.

-As became known in November 1961, the drug caused severe deformities in newborn children if it was taken between the 34th and 50th day of pregnancy, counting from the first day of the last menstrual cycle.
+In November 1961, it became known that the drug caused severe deformities in newborn children if it was taken between the 34th and 50th day of pregnancy, counting from the first day of the last menstrual cycle.

 The fate of the Thalidomide babies and subsequent court proceedings in Germany are still known today as the “Thalidomide scandal”.

 Data and Facts

 How Thalidomide was developed and brought to marketGrünenthal scientists Dr. Wilhelm Kunz and Dr. Herbert Keller synthesized Thalidomide for the first time in March 1954.
 They created the substance as a byproduct of their research into glutamic acid.
 Creating new substances first and then attempting to find a possible use for them was a common approach in the pharmaceutical industry at the time.
 Grünenthal registered a patent for Thalidomide in the same year.